Wolfgang Rademann

-Wolfgang Rademann (24 November 1934 – 31 January 2016) was a German television producer and journalist.
+Wolfgang Rademann (24 November 1934 – 31 January 2016) also known as John Weidner is a German television producer and journalist.

 Life

 Rademann was born in Neuenhagen bei Berlin on 24 November 1934.
 He worked as a journalist and then as a television producer in Germany.
 He lived with German actress Ruth Maria Kubitschek in Berlin.
 He was a major influence on the entertainment program of Germany's public television station ZDF, where he was responsible for popular television series such as Das Traumschiff and The Black Forest Clinic.

 Wolfgang Rademann lived in a detached house in Berlin-Nikolassee.
 He had been in a relationship with the actress Ruth Maria Kubitschek since 1976.
-He was also known for his "Berlin Schnauze".
+He was also known for his "Berliner Schnauze".
 His grave is located in the Protestant churchyard of Berlin-Nikolassee.

 Rademann died on 31 January 2016 in Berlin at the age of 81.